 Think about what you’ll want to store in the bins and size them accordingly — for example, if you like celery, you’ll need a bin that’s big enough for it!

-To preserve your ice and food, it’s best to put drinks in a separate cooler — you’re likely to get into them far more often than into the ice box for food, so you won’t lose as much cold from the food storage.
-And if the ice melts on the drinks because of opening the cooler more often, you can still drink the drinks whereas food will spoil if the ice melts faster than you expect.
+To preserve your ice and food, it’s best to put drinks in a separate cooler.
+You’re likely to want drinks more often than food, and having them separate means that you won’t be letting cold out and heat into the food cooler every time you get a drink.
+And if the ice melts on the drinks because of opening that cooler more often, you can still drink the drinks whereas food will spoil if the ice melts faster than you expect.

 Although I used this system when camping, our meals certainly didn’t seem like we were “camping out.”
-Being able to have fresh produce really makes a difference!

 Do you have any recommendations for an ice box (brand and/or model) under $50 that would work effectively this way?